gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - TBD

-### Continuous Mode (--watch)
+### Continuous Mode (--continuous)

 As described in the [Gradle Roadmap](https://discuss.gradle.org/t/the-gradle-roadmap/105), we've been working on adding a 'continuous mode' for
 Gradle builds.

-When you run with the `--watch` command line option, Gradle will not exit at the end of a build.
+When you run with the `--continuous` command line option, Gradle will not exit at the end of a build.
 Instead, Gradle will wait for something to change.
 When changes are detected, Gradle will re-run the previous build with the same task selection.

-For instance, if you run `gradle --watch build` in a typical Java project.
+For instance, if you run `gradle --continuous build` in a typical Java project.
 Main and test sources will be built and tests will be run.
 If changes are made to the project's main sources, Gradle will rebuild the main Java sources and re-run the project's tests.
 If changes are made to the project's test sources, Gradle will only rebuild the test Java sources and re-run the project's tests.

-If you run `gradle --watch assemble` in a typical Java project.
+If you run `gradle --continuous assemble` in a typical Java project.
 Only the main sources will be built.
 Tests will not run.
 If changes are made to the project's main sources, Gradle will rebuild the main Java sources.
 If changes are made to the project's test sources, Gradle will do nothing.